o3de/o3de.org/content/docs/userguide/lumberyard-launcher-customizing.md

+description: ' Use a JSON file to customize &ly-launcher; for your project in &ALYlong;. '
+slug: lumberyard-launcher-customizing
+title: Customizing &ly-launcher;
+---
 # Customizing Lumberyard Setup Assistant<a name="lumberyard-launcher-customizing"></a>

 You can use the `SetupAssistantConfig.json` configuration file \(located in the `\lumberyard_version\dev\Tools\LmbrSetup` directory\) to customize Lumberyard Setup Assistant for your project\.
 The settings in this file are prioritized above internal default settings\.